 Enjoy the warmth of midday or the romance of an orange and purple sky reflecting off the water at sunset.
 Kennebunk Beach is readily accessible.
 You can drive to the beach and park, or you can take the trolley and leave your car behind.

 You may want to consider purchasing a Boston Go Card which offers discounted admissions to over 75 attractions in and around Boston.
 Boston’s most famous attractions include the New England Aquarium, the John F. Kennedy Library and Museum, the USS Constitution and the Harvard Museum of Natural History.

 Tours on the water include the Seaport Express Water Taxi, Charles River Boat Tours, the Mass Bay Lines Whale Watch and the famous Boston Duck Tours.

 The Boston Museum of Fine Arts, the Isabella Stewart Gardner Museum and the Peabody Essex Museum in Salem are all considered world class.
 The Peabody Museum is one of the oldest museums in the world devoted to anthropology.
 The Paul Revere House introduces you to life before the Revolution and the Harrison Otis House museum lets you step into the elegant world of Boston’s governing class after the American Revolution.

-Perhaps you may want to extend your tour and take a train down to New York City for some sightseeing and shopping or maybe head to the capital, Washington DC for some exploring.
+After you've explored the roads less travelled in the oldest part of America you may perhaps want to extend your tour and take a train down to New York city for some sightseeing and shopping or maybe head to the capital, Washington DC.